My Quest For An Age-Appropriate Skincare Routine: The Nighties

 I’ll usually follow up with a couple of drops of Clarins Blue Orchid Face Treatment Oil which my mother has used her entire adult life and she has the most incredible skin.
 She bought me a bottle of this oil for Christmas about three years ago and I’ve been using it ever since.
 I use it on my cheeks, massaging up towards my eyes if they’re looking particular dry or puffy, or I’ll use the Estee Lauder Advanced Night Repair Eye Concentrate Matrix.
 You only need to use a small amount so although it’s an expensive product it will be in your cabinet for ages.
 Historically speaking, I didn’t think eye creams did anything.
 I thought they were glorified moisturisers.
 But what I’ve learnt is that a good eye cream is essentially a moisturiser that is of a thin enough consistency that it can penetrate the delicate skin around your eye.

-One of thee more recent, and beloved, additions to my routine is the Lancôme Advanced Génifique Sensitive serum.
-You guys, seriously.
-I love it so much.
+One of the more recent, and beloved, additions to my routine is the Lancôme Advanced Génifique Sensitive serum.
 Prior to using it I had never used the original cult-like Génifique serum but had heard a lot about it.
-You know that serum that has sold over 2 million bottles worldwide and won over 200 beauty awards?
+This serum has sold over 2 million bottles worldwide and won over 200 beauty awards.
 People go nuts for it.
 The Génifique Sensitive version was born out of a need for a serum that quickly and effectively deals with those skin issues that come up unannounced and give us “bad skin days” in the form of itching, stinging, redness or dry patches.
 For twenty-somethings, those symptoms might be caused by seasonal changes, periods of stress or a disruption in our diet *eats block of chocolate for dinner*.

 Lancôme designed this product to act like a course of antibiotics for your skin!
 Cute!
 You activate the serum by twisting the lid and releasing a blue formula into the bottle, and use it as a one-month course of treatment that soothes and strengthens the skins resistance against sensitivity.
 The only catch with this product is that once you have twisted the lid and activated the ferulic acid/vitamin E concentrate you only have a six week window to use it and get the benefits of those fresh ingredients before it essentially “expires”.